How many fans are at Tyson Fury vs Dillian Whyte?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Tyson Fury vs Dillian Whyte attendance: How many fans at Wembley Stadium for title fight?
+Tyson Fury vs Dillian Whyte attendance: How many fans at Wembley Stadium for title fight tonight?

 Fury is set to defend the WBC heavyweight title against his fellow Briton